bilalislam/todo-app-ui/README.md

 [(Back to top)](#table-of-contents)

-1. docker compose
-2. kompose for convert to k8s manifest
-3. travis ci/cd for aws eks for production
-4. aws eks for production

 ### `docker compose for local build`

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
 To learn more about all the features of Compose, [see the list of features ](https://docs.docker.com/compose/#features)